-Lagoon 51 World Premiere at La Grande Motte Multihull Show 2022
+La Grande Motte Multihull Show 2022

 From bow to stern the Lagoon 51 is packed with some very nifty features.
 The extra wide transoms form a vast aft balcony/swim platform when used in conjunction with the Tenderlift, making it a perfect place to sip a cocktail or two with your feet in the water or to watch the kids perfect their water bombs.

 Want to join the sailing action on the flybridge?
 The stairs on each side of the aft cockpit (one for guest area access and one for helm access) make this easy and safe without interfering or getting in the way of the helmsman and sailing equipment.

 If you don’t fancy lounging in the aft cockpit or flybridge, or maybe you just want a bit of “me time”, the forward cockpit with its lounge area and coffee table completes the choices for outdoor relaxation.

-Seamlessly stepping from the aft cockpit into the saloon area you are struck by the amount of space and light it offers.
-Lagoon have taken the decision to step the mast forward on the Lagoon 51, giving uninterrupted 360 degree views from the saloon area which is also helped by placing a step up and raising the saloon seating area.
+Seamlessly stepping from the aft cockpit into the saloon area, you are struck by the amount of space and light it offers.
+Lagoon has taken the decision to step the mast forward on the Lagoon 51, giving uninterrupted 360-degree views from the saloon area, which is also helped by placing a step up and raising the saloon seating area.

 On to the galley, even the most serious of amateur cooks is not going to be disappointed by the galley.
-The fully integrated stove top, oven, dishwasher and fridge/freezers are all laid out in a stylish but practical way whilst not overlooking the ever important storage space.
+The fully integrated stove top, oven, dishwasher and fridge/freezers are all laid out in a stylish but practical way whilst not overlooking the ever-important storage space.

-Available in three layout options the model at the show was presented as the owner’s version (four cabins / three heads).
-The owner’s suite to starboard is a true sanctuary, with a large bright double berth aft, desk/seating space, bathroom with double sinks and separate head are all fitted out to the highest standard.
+Available in three layout options, the model at the show was presented as the owner’s version (four cabins / three heads).
+The owner’s suite to starboard is a true sanctuary, with a large bright double berth aft, desk/seating space, bathroom with double sinks and separate heads are all fitted out to the highest standard.

-In the guest hull there are two large double cabins fore and aft each with it’s own en-suite and by stepping up the saloon area Lagoon have cleverly created extra head room and have been able to fit in another double berth midships.
+In the guest hull, there are two large double cabins, fore and aft, each with its own en-suite and by stepping up the saloon area, Lagoon has cleverly created extra headroom and has been able to fit in another double berth midships.

-Lagoon have always been committed to a strategy of of minimising their impact on the environment, and to honour this commitment, the Lagoon 51 is equipped with a massive 3,500 watts of solar-generated power.
+Lagoon has always been committed to a strategy of minimising its impact on the environment, and to honour this commitment, the Lagoon 51 is equipped with a massive 3,500 watts of solar-generated power.

-We haven’t been able to get out on the water yet on the Lagoon 51 but powered by twin 80HP engines and a generous sail plan we are looking forward to putting her through her paces and reporting back in the coming months.
+We haven’t been able to get out on the water yet on the Lagoon 51, but powered by twin 80HP engines and a generous sail plan, we are looking forward to putting her through her paces and reporting back in the coming months.

-In short the Lagoon 51 packs a lot in to her 15.34m.
+In short, the Lagoon 51 packs a lot into her 15.34m.
 We at Ancasta International Boat Sales are sure that Lagoon Catamarans have another winner on their hands and will surely be adding more awards to their already packed awards shelf.